 One food that might actually hurt is sugar.
 Evidence suggests that regular consumption of high amounts of sugar will keep cortisol levels unnaturally high.

-High cortisol levels can have wide-ranging negative impacts on your health, but the great news is that there are lots of simple and easy-to-implement changes you can make that will positively impact your overall health, including hair wellness, while reducing excess cortisol production.
+High cortisol levels can have wide-ranging negative impacts on your health, but the great news is that there are lots of simple and easy-to-implement changes you can make that will positively impact your overall health, including hemp-infused hair and wellness products, while reducing excess cortisol production.

 More From VEGAMOUR